 - The teacher of the course will meet with the student(s), together with a guidance counselor or dean.
 If the evidence clearly supports that the student plagiarized or cheated, the student and any accomplice will get a failing grade for the assignment or test.
 This cannot be dropped as a student's lowest grade.
-If the failing grade results in failure of the course, the student must retake the course. - The student's parents will be notified. - In case of a second violation, a note will be placed in the student's permanent file.
+If the failing grade results in failure of the course, the student must retake the course. - The student's parents will be notified. - In case of a second violation, a note will be placed in the student's permanent file, and additional disciplinary action may be taken.